 “British businesses have faced their biggest peacetime challenge in coping with the disruptive impacts of the pandemic.
 For some, the crisis created opportunity; for others, it was a question of simple survival.
 Communication was at the heart of how organisations engaged with frightened and bewildered staff as well as confused and concerned customers and clients.
 How well they managed both will impact on their future reputations and fortunes, post-pandemic.

-InsideOut Communications™ has been developed by the Definition Group, one of the UK’s leading internal and external communications organisations, to harness the multi-disciplinary skills and expertise of its 50 staff across its four member agencies to create integrated and innovative campaigns for clients in diverse sectors of the economy, across the country and internationally.
+The Definition Group, one of the UK’s leading internal and external communications organisations, developed an inside out communications approach to harness the multi-disciplinary skills and expertise of its 50 staff across its four member agencies to create integrated and innovative campaigns for clients in diverse sectors of the economy, across the country and internationally.

 You might also be interested in: